namtoki/English/wordlist.md

 enjoyable:                          As I adjusted to the new environment, my work became increasingly enjoyable.
 enterprise:                         He declined the timely offer of a job with his uncle's enterprise.
 enthusiastic:                       The enthusiastic audience clapped their hands several times during the mayor speech.
+estimate:                           I was asked by my boss to estimate the cost of the suburb development.
 eventually:                         He is confident that the company will eventually overcome its current problems.
 excess:                             Dogs will be more comfortable in summer if you clip off their excess hair with scissors.
 exhibit:                            The millionaire proudly exhibited his art collection at the city museum.